SBDWolf/Castlevania-Master-Practice-Hack/README.md

   - **Whip Frames**: The animation timer for Simon's Whip.
 Particularly useful for Crit practice, since it freezes when Simon gets hit.
 You want this value to be frozen at 0x11 when getting hit.
   - **Boss Health**: The numerical value of the boss's health for the current stage.
   - **Blk Counter**: The index for the block that's being processed in a column by Castlevania's stage loading algorithm.
 Can be useful for Scroll Glitch practice.
+  - **Step Counter**: One of the memory addresses that controls Simon's walking animation.
+Important for Credits Warp practice.
 - **Timer**: Enables an in-game timer.
   This timer will not visually update on screen, but rather on stage and level transitions.
   The format for this timer is 1M23.45 (reads: 1 minute, 23 seconds and 45 frames).
 One second is assumed to be exactly equal to 60 frames, even though technically a   real time second is actually 60.098 frames.